Chiral three-nucleon forces for the new local position-space two-nucleon potential in $\textit{ab initio}$ many-body calculations: Applications to the calculations of nuclear energies and radii

 For closed-shell nuclei, the single-reference IMSRG can be used to calculate energies and radii of the ground states.
 The model space is restricted by the single-particle basis truncation $e=2n+l\leq e_{\mathrm{max}}$ and the 3NF matrix element truncation $e_1+e_2+e_3\leq E_{3\mathrm{max}}$.
 In this work, we use $e_{\mathrm{max}}=14$ and $E_{3\mathrm{max}}=24$ \cite{Miyagi2023} with optimized HO frequencies ($\hbar\Omega$) to ensure model-space convergence in all cases.

-We compare the present calculations with those obtained using some other well-established interactions, namely NN-N$^4$LO$^+$ \cite{PhysRevC.106.064002} (with $\Lambda=500$ MeV), NN+3N(400) \cite{PhysRevC.101.014318}, NN+3N(lnl) \cite{PhysRevC.101.014318}, 1.8/2.0(EM) \cite{PhysRevC.83.031301,PhysRevLett.126.022501,PhysRevC.96.014303} and N$^3$LO(H\"uther) (both 2NF and 3NF at N$^3$LO with $\Lambda=500$ MeV)~\cite{HUTHER2020135651}.
-The results are shown in Fig.~\ref{fig:properties_comparision}.
+We compare the present calculations with those obtained using some other well-established interactions, namely NN-N$^4$LO$^+$ \cite{PhysRevC.106.064002} (with $\Lambda=500$ MeV), NN+3N(400)~\cite{PhysRevLett.109.052501,PhysRevC.89.061301}, NN+3N(lnl) \cite{PhysRevC.101.014318}, 1.8/2.0(EM) \cite{PhysRevC.83.031301,PhysRevLett.126.022501,PhysRevC.96.014303} and N$^3$LO(H\"uther) (both 2NF and 3NF at N$^3$LO with $\Lambda=500$ MeV)~\cite{HUTHER2020135651}, shown in Fig.~\ref{fig:properties_comparision}.
 We see that the present 2NF(local) plus 3NF(local) family describes binding energies well, but underestimates charge radii in general.
-If we use the hybrid 3NF regulator of locality and nonlocality defined as Eq.~(\ref{lnl}), the family of 2NF(local) plus 3NF(lnl) gives the most accurate descriptions of both binding energies and charge radii for the closed-shell nuclei from $^4$He to $^{132}$Sn, with deviations from experimental data below 2\%, as shown in Fig.~\ref{fig:properties_comparision}.
-The hybrid local-nonlocal 3NF regulator demonstrates its advantage in describing nuclear charge radii, which had also been indicated in previous studies~\cite{PhysRevC.101.014318}.
+If we use the hybrid 3NF regulator of locality and nonlocality defined as Eq.~(\ref{lnl}), the family of 2NF(local) plus 3NF(lnl) gives the most accurate description of both binding energies and charge radii for the closed-shell nuclei from $^4$He to $^{132}$Sn, with deviations from experimental data below 2\%, as shown in Fig.~\ref{fig:properties_comparision}.
+The lnl 3NF regulator scheme was suggested in Ref.~\cite{PhysRevC.101.014318}, and tested with the family of a momentum-space N$^3$LO 2NF~\cite{PhysRevC.68.041001} plus the lnl N$^2$LO 3NF~\cite{PhysRevC.101.014318}.
+While the lnl 3NF regulator significantly improves the description of nuclear radii, calculated charge radii remain considerably smaller than experimental values~\cite{PhysRevC.101.014318}.
+Compared with this family based on the momentum-space 2NF plus the lnl 3NF [labeled NN+3N(lnl) in Fig.~\ref{fig:properties_comparision}], the present family utilizes the new position-space 2NF plus the lnl 3NF, but adopts a different fitting strategy to determine $c_\mathrm{D}$ and $c_\mathrm{E}$.
+As shown in Fig.~\ref{fig:properties_comparision} with comparisons with other potentials, the present calculations with the new family of the local position-space N$^3$LO 2NF plus the lnl N$^2$LO 3NF [labeled 2NF(local)+3NF(lnl) in Fig.~\ref{fig:properties_comparision}] gives the best description of both energies and radii, clearly better than calculations with the family of 2NF(local)+3NF(local).